uche-inyama/github-users-finder/README.md

     Node should be installed on the machine

 ### Setup
-    Clone the repository on your local machine, then cd to the directory where is saved.
+    Clone the repository on your local machine, then cd to the directory where it is saved.

 ### Installation
     run npm install